 the MTU should be adjusted.

-GNUTLS_E_SUCCESS on success, otherwise a negative error code.
+GNUTLS_E_SUCCESS on a successful handshake, otherwise a negative error code.

 session: is a

 This function sets the timeout for the TLS handshake process